VirtualBrainLab/vbl-docs/source/pinpoint/tutorials/tutorial_basics.md

 <image src="../../_static/images/tutorial/help.png" alt="overview image" position="left" style="width:100%">

-The Settings menu is accessed by pressing \[ESC\].
+The Settings menu is accessed by pressing <kbd>ESC</kbd>.
 Press ESC again to close the window.
 The tabs **(1)** on the left side switch between the different sub-menus.